 We invest in the well-being of Tyler team members and their families.
 We provide a range of offerings in support of mental and emotional, financial, and physical health and wellness not only for our team members, but also for the family members who depend on them.
-The prolonged stressors of the COVID-19 pandemic continued in 2021, and we extended the new benefits introduced in 2020, including enhanced mental health and telehealth benefits, unlimited paid time off and full coverage for COVID illness and vaccinations.
+The prolonged stressors of the COVID-19 pandemic continued in 2022, and we extended the new benefits introduced in 2020, including enhanced mental health and telehealth benefits and full coverage for COVID illness and vaccinations.